Balderic, Count of Upladium: Conflicts

 In 1015 Godizo the son of Richizo died and Count Gerhard, who was his relative, was given control of the forts of Heimbach and Aspel (now both in Germany) to protect the interests of the widow and daughters.
 He granted Aspel to his ally Balderic.
 However, the widow married Gebhard, who had been a soldier of Balderic, placing Gebhard in control of the two forts, and in direct conflict with his old lord Balderic.
 Gebhard gave up that friendship and subjected himself to Wichmann's command.

 Later, the emperor called Bishop Adalbold, Duke Godfried and Count Wichmann, to go to take an army to Brabant, apparently against Count Lambert.
 This may have been the occasion upon which Lambert was killed, 12 September 1015.
 They did not want Balderic to go because of his alliance to the trouble-maker.
 While this was happening, Balderic asked Count Gerhard to capture the fort of Heimbach, which he did.
-However, at a similar time, Gebhard was able to capture Balderic while he was travelling to Cologne, treat him badly (partly cutting his beard off), and taking him to Wichmann's fort at Monterberg.
-He ransomed him, forcing him to give up his claim on Aspel.
+However, at a similar time, Gebhard was able to capture Balderic while he was travelling to Cologne.
+He treated him badly, partly cutting his beard off, and took him to Wichmann's fort at Monterberg.
+Balderic was held to ransom and forced to give up his claim on Aspel.

 According to Dietmar of Merseburg, Balderic was present and on the losing side, when his ally Gerhard was defeated by Duke Godfrey the childless, 27 August 1017.